Nguyen-Hoang-Nam/nvim-dotfiles-kitty/README.md

 ### Formatter and Linter

-You need to install these tools first and go to `/lua/languages/<your language>.lua`
+You need to install these tools first then go to `/lua/languages/<your language>.lua`

 ```lua
 -- /lua/languages/<your language>.lua